morganbenavidez/GoogLENet/README.md

+# GoogLENet

+## Overview

-This is an implementation of GoogLENet.
+This repository contains code for an implementation of GoogLENet.